NTTDATA-DACH/NTTDATA-DACH.github.io/README.md

 > There are more directories that enable other features.
 I hjave removed them for now
 > since we currently dont use these features.
 See the documentation
 > https://gohugo.io/getting-started/directory-structure/

+## AWS Setup

+Currently there is a bucket on the Cloud Platform Services AWS Account.
+That is obviously temporary and should be decided upon where to put this page at a alter stage.

+The Name of the Bucket is s3://cps-tech-blog-draft/ and it lives  in the 256279413964 account.